"First you take a drink, then the drink takes a drink, then the drink takes you."

 Healing addiction includes:

 Seeking support: The Lover asks for help from others who understand addiction.
-He joins a support group, enrolls in a recovery program, goes to therapy.
-Addiction can be overcome.
-There is a path to healing.
-Find the people who have done it and get their help.
+He finds the people who have done it and gets their help.

-Feeling the pain: The Lover is able to experience discomfort without numbing it.
+Feeling the pain: The Lover sits with discomfort without numbing it.
 Pain is information.
 Running from it feeds addiction.
-Addiction must be addressed on the deeper layers that drive behavior.
-Healing the trauma that causes addiction means building the capacity to be with pain in a new way.
+Healing means building the capacity to be with pain in a new way.

 Recognizing triggers: The Lover notices what situations or emotions lead to compulsive behavior.
 Awareness is the first step to freedom.